 Scissors are a great way to diversify and grow your Primary and Secondary EDC.
 Write Notepads paired up with Slip-N-Snip for these handy, made in the USA, scissors.

-We have talked about before about six reasons why you should add scissors to your EDC and at under $10, these folding scissors make it easy to do.
+We previously wrote about six reasons why you should add scissors to your EDC and at under $10, these folding scissors make it easy to do.

 Write Notepads Pocket Linear Measuring Device (Ruler)

-This 611C ruler is a two-sided 6" ruler with a clip.
-It is 1/2" wide and .020" thick.
-It has pica/half-pica increments on front top and inches (16ths) on the bottom.
-On the back edge there are point increments on the top and metric on the bottom.
+This 611C ruler is a two-sided 6″ ruler with a clip.
+It is 1/2″ wide and .020″ thick.
+It has pica/half-pica increments on the front top and inches (16ths) on the bottom.
+On the back edge, there are point increments on the top and metric on the bottom.
 It has a flush start, making accurate measuring simple.

 There are countless uses for the TEC Accessories Python Clip, and we gave five good ones here.
 It’s the perfect keychain accessory to keep specific items detachable.
 Make your keys useable and flexible so they can easily change depending on where you are going and what you’re doing.